Michael96Torres/Michael96Torres.github.io/index.md

 <center><img src="images/interactive_dashboard.png"/></center>

-**Learning Outcomes:** Designed an engaging and interactive sales dashboard, featuring hyperlinks to navigate between different tabs and highlighting key performance indicators (KPIs).
+Designed engaging and interactive sales dashboards, featuring hyperlinks to navigate between different tabs and highlighting key performance indicators (KPIs).
 Produced a range of dynamic charts and visuals, including a map chart, radar chart, line chart and doughnut chart to provide critical insights into a company's strategic, financial, and operational performance